Chinese Islamic cuisine: Background

-Traditionally, there is a distinction between Northern and Southern Chinese Islamic cuisine despite both using lamb and mutton.
-Northern Chinese Islamic cuisine relies heavily on beef, but rarely ducks, geese, shrimp or seafood, while southern Islamic cuisine is the reverse.
-The reason for this difference is due to availability of the ingredients.
-Oxen have been long used for farming and Chinese governments have frequently strictly prohibited the slaughter of oxen for food.
+However, there is a distinction between Northern and Southern Chinese Islamic cuisines.
+While both use lamb, or mutton, Northern Chinese Islamic cuisine relies heavily on beef, but rarely duck, geese, shrimp or seafood, while southern Islamic cuisine is the reverse.
+This difference is due to availability of the ingredients.
+Oxen have been long used for farming and Chinese governments have frequently prohibited the slaughter of oxen for food.
 However, due to the geographic proximity of the northern part of China to minority-dominated regions that were not subjected to such restrictions, beef could be easily purchased and transported to Northern China.
-At the same time, ducks, geese and shrimp are rare in comparison to Southern China due to the arid climate of Northern China.
+(Each restaurant serving beef noodles must be at least 400 meters from another of its type if they belong to Hui Muslims, since Hui have a pact in Ningxia, Gansu and Shaanxi.)